Legal Guides for Discrimination

 Your Employer Treated You Shabbily, but Is It Discrimination?
 You've just been fired, or the job or promotion you know you earned has just been given to someone with half your... more

-Written by attorney Jennifer Weil, almost 6 years ago.
+Written by attorney Jennifer Weil, about 6 years ago.
 STAFF PICK

 How Many Employees Work for Your Employer?
 Are You 40 or Over?
 An employer must have 20 or more employees before it is covered by the ADEA.
 Age discrimination at an employer with fewer... more

 Written by attorney Edward Lyman, over 3 years ago.
 STAFF PICK